About the Friends

 Ron attended 7th-9th grade (1977-1980) in the heart of the Willamette Valley in Amity, Oregon, and enjoyed those idyllic years fishing and exploring the oak prairies and forests as a teenager.
 Life then took him to Phoenix, AZ, where he counted the years before he could return to that beautiful land of his childhood in 1997.
 Ron now works as a leader in software technology, but loves to spend his free time continuing to explore the wild spaces of Oregon.
 He recently became serious about bird photography, which led him to discover the wonderful wildlife refuges of the central Willamette Valley and the incredible diversity of birds, insects, and mammals these wild-spaces provide for.
 When he’s not working or behind a camera, Ron and his wife explore and manage their 40-acre forest land outside Vernonia, OR, and tend to their wonderful certified native-habitat backyard in SW Portland.
 They love camping, hiking, kayaking, mountain biking, and generally just being in the wild.
 They’re also kept busy by their two teenaged children, dog, three cats, two guinea pigs, and bearded dragon!

-Diane Young, Board Member
+Diane Young, Membership Coordinator

 Diane has been a resident of Benton County since 1978.
 Purchasing and managing 26 acres of Douglas Firs in 1992 has made her realize the joyful yet hard work that goes into maintaining a healthy ecosystem.
 Prior experiences of living on 40 acres without the benefit of electricity or running water for many years has given Diane a love of silence which she now finds at Finley Wildlife Refuge.
 Diane lives in South Corvallis with her husband, and knowing that silence is just a short ride away, has prompted her to join this board.